-I believe this is the year for us to do the work in Russia.
+I believe this is the year for us to do the work in Ukraine.
 We’ve entered the land.
-We’ve come out of communism and difficulties.
+We’ve come out of difficulties.
 We’ve possessed the land.
-We are in most of the places of the country.
+We are in most of places of the country.
 We have had great success.
 Church-based leadership training now exists in many places.
 But what do we read in the book of Judges?
 They did not conquer the land totally.
 They started living with their enemies.
 They made __________________.
 They took some good ideas and some old ideas.
 They said, “Oh, we know Abraham Bible said that, but we are used to doing it this way.”
 Or, “I am convinced the Bible teaches that, but if I do this then the pastor will dismiss me.
 We can just do it this way.”
 They accepted second best, and the blessings left.
 The final victory was postponed for many, many years.
 The whole land was not conquered, and it was constantly at war.
 It wasn’t until the time of king David that they finally did what God wanted to be done a long time before.
 Because of David’s faith and sacrifice, he conquered the whole land and peace came.
 God is still looking for Davids.

 Brothers, if you conquer the land, divisions and arguments will stop in your denomination.
 Under David the whole nation of Israel was united.
 They stopped fighting and killing each other.
 And there are many other blessings that the Lord wants to give.
 But don’t wait till you have perfect unity to start.
 Don’t accept any excuses that will postpone starting now.
 You don’t need the Lord’s blessings when you are not doing anything.
 So start conquering now, and the Lord will bless.